jessebl/installscripts/README.md

 Because nautilus-to-nemo.sh uses APT to add a PPA, update repository lists, and install Nemo, **you must run it as root**: `sudo ./nautilus-to-nemo.sh`

+###neovim-setup.sh
+This script follows the instructions from neovim's `:help nvim-from-vim`.
+Refers neovim to vim's configuration file (~/.vimrc).
+Also aliases vi and vim to nvim in bash (running `vi` will now run neovim instead).

 ###vimconfig.sh
 This script sets up [vim](http://www.vim.org/) just how I like it.
-If you want neovim configured the same way, check out neovim-setup.sh.
+If you want neovim configured the same way, check out [neovim-setup.sh](###neovim-setup.sh).

 The script will:
 * Install Vundle, a vim plugin manager